Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/marketplace/aks-deploy.md

 --service-account-key-file=./anthos-hub-svc.json
 ```

 You should see your newly brought AKS cluster with critcal status below.
-Once it is authenticated in step 3, the ASK cluster will turn into healthy state.
+Once it is authenticated in step 3, the AKS cluster will turn into healthy state.
 ![Just In](./img/aks-cluster-just-in.png)
----

 #### 3. Authenticate the attached AKS cluster using bearer token
 Create and apply the cloud-console-reader RBAC role